Pahoturi languages

-The Pahoturi languages are a small family of Papuan languages spoken around the Pahoturi (Paho River).
-This family includes six language varieties including Agöb (Dabu), Em, Ende, Kawam, Idi, and Taeme, which are spoken in the Pahoturi River area south of the Fly River, just west of the Eastern Trans-Fly languages.
-Ross (2005) tentatively includes them in the proposed Trans-Fly – Bulaka River family.
+The Pahoturi River languages are a small family of Papuan languages spoken around the Pahoturi (Paho River).
+This family includes eight language varieties including Agöb (Dabu), Em, Ende, Idan, Idi, Idzuwe, Kawam, and Taeme, which are spoken in the Pahoturi River area south of the Fly River, just west of the Eastern Trans-Fly languages.
+Idzuwe is no longer spoken.
+Ross (2005) tentatively includes them in the proposed Trans-Fly – Bulaka River family, though more recent work has classified Pahoturi River as an independent family within the region.

-Some Pahoturi River speakers were originally hunter-gatherers, but had recently shifted to becoming gardeners.
+Some Pahoturi River speakers were originally hunter-gatherers, but have recently shifted to becoming gardeners.

 Classification

 Wurm (1975) and Ross (2005) suggest that the Pahoturi languages may be related to the Tabo (Waia) language just north of the Fly delta.
 However, they present no evidence, and the pronouns do not match.

-Evans (2018) classifies the Pahoturi River languages as an independent language family.
+Evans and colleagues (2018) classify the Pahoturi River languages as an independent language family.

 Languages

-The six varieties have traditionally been grouped into the following two language groups:
+Five of the varieties have traditionally been grouped into the following two language groups: